Divisors on graphs, binomial and monomial ideals, and cellular resolutions

 (iii) The fact that the (ungraded) Betti numbers of $\JJ_G$ and $\OO_G^q$ coincide follows from Lemma~\ref{lem:bij}.
 By the labeling compatibility described in Lemma~\ref{lem:labels} the $\ZZ$-graded Betti numbers of $\JJ_G$ and $\OO_G^q$ coincide as well.
-Since all elements of $\Lc$ are homogeneous (linear) forms, the relabeling of cells described above (in passing from $\JJ_G$ to $\II_G$ and from $\OO_G^q$ to $\MM_G^q$) does not change the $\ZZ$-degrees (see also Theorem~\ref{thm:Eis}(iii)).
+Since all elements of $\Lc$ are homogeneous (linear) forms, the relabeling of cells described above (in passing from $\JJ_G$ to $\II_G$ and from $\OO_G^q$ to $\MM_G^q$) does not change the $\ZZ$-degrees.
 Therefore the $\ZZ$-graded Betti diagrams of all four ideals coincide. \end{proof}

-\begin{Remark} \begin{itemize} \item[] \item[(i)] Recall from Remark~\ref{sec:nopartorient} that the number of $i$-dimensional cells in $\B_G^{q,c}$ is equal to the number of acyclic partial orientations of $G$ with $(i+2)$ (connected) components having unique source at $q$.
+\begin{Remark} Recall from Remark~\ref{sec:nopartorient} that the number of $i$-dimensional cells in $\B_G^{q,c}$ is equal to the number of acyclic partial orientations of $G$ with $(i+2)$ (connected) components having unique source at $q$.
 So one immediately obtains a combinatorial description of the (ungraded) Betti numbers in terms of acyclic partial orientations.
-This interpretation for the Betti numbers of $I_G$ was conjectured in \cite{perkinson} and proved in \cite{FarbodFatemeh} and \cite{Madhu}. \item[(ii)] Fix an orientation $\Oc$.
-Then it also follows from Proposition~\ref{prop:primdecom} (alternatively, \cite[Corollary~2.7]{novik2002syzygies}) that $\{y_e-y_{\bar{e}} : e \in \Oc\}$ is also a regular sequence for $\OO_G^q$.
-The ideal $\Mat_G$ obtained from $\OO_G^q$ by identifying the $y_e$'s with the $y_{\bar{e}}$'s is called the (unoriented) matroid ideal of $G$ and it has the same $\ZZ$-graded Betti diagram as $\JJ_G$, $\II_G$, $\OO_G^q$, and $\MM_G^q$. \end{itemize} \end{Remark}
+This interpretation for the Betti numbers of $I_G$ was conjectured in \cite{perkinson} and was proved in \cite{FarbodFatemeh} and \cite{Madhu}. \end{Remark}

 \begin{Example} We return to Examples~\ref{exam:1}.
 We described the sequence $\Lc^{(q)}$ in Example~\ref{exam:Delta}.
 For simplicity we let $x_i=x_{u_i}$.
 By sending $\{y_{e_2}, y_{e_1}\}$ to $x_1$, $\{y_{\bar{e}_1}, y_{e_5}, y_{e_3}\}$ to $x_{2}$, and $\{y_{\bar{e}_3}, y_{e_4}\}$ to $x_{3}$, $\OO_G^q$ in \eqref{eq:OGex} is sent to the ideal